 What does it mean to find yourself?
 I’ve heard it described as “reaching the soul”.
 For me, it’s self-wilding.

-The best journeys are retreats from the day-to-day happenings in modern society that gift your mind, body and soul an unquestionable amount of self-care.
+The best journeys are retreats from the day-to-day happenings of our modern digital society that gift your mind, body and soul an unquestionable amount of self-care.
 Retreats like these are one of the many suggestions I list in my article on nature-inspired gifts.

 1. Trekking in Nepal